hashicorp/terraform-website/content/source/docs/cloud/api/organization-tags.html.md

 Parameter            | Description
 ---------------------|------------
-`:organization_name` | The name of the organization's module producers to view
+`:organization_name` | The name of the organization to list tags from

 ### Sample Request